 Looking to save money on your utility bills?
 Some companies claim that you can find a better deal if you have all your bills from one provider.
 Take a look at this Utility Warehouse review to see if it really is cheaper than the rest.

 I’m fairly active on Facebook.
 By that, I mean I read what others have to say, chuckle and then go on about my day.
 However, I also belong to several groups for my local town.
 As I scroll past the usual posts about crap parking/driving, complaints about fireworks or pictures of missing cats (along with the obligatory joke about the Chinese takeaway), I often see posts about who is the best energy provider.

 Who is Utility Warehouse?

 Utility Warehouse is a discount club that offers energy bundled with other utilities.
 According to Which? they became an energy supplier back in 2013 after buying 770,000 customers from Npower.
 Currently, they are the biggest energy provider outside of the “Big 6”.
 They also scored top for customer satisfaction out of all the energy providers – although that bar is set quite low…

-There is a good chance you might not have.
-You see, Utility Warehouse doesn’t advertise as much as other companies.
+Utility Warehouse doesn’t advertise as much as other companies.
 They have a far cleverer way of operating.
 Instead of bombarding you with TV and radio adverts, Utility Warehouse recruits agents (also known as partners).
 More-or-less, anyone can become a partner.
 And who is more likely to convince you to switch providers – a random stranger or a family member?